 This course is designed to provide a comprehensive overview of basic and specialty surgical instrumentation, equipment, and supplies.
-Topics include
+Topics include surgical instrument uses and classifications, equipment identification and function, and specialty supply handling, preparation, and usage.
+Related medical/surgical terminology is integrated throughout the course.
 Prerequisites: SURG1140, SURG1340; Co-requisite: SURG1130